opengovsg/postmangovsg-guide/api-guide/programmatic-email-api/send-email-api/from-name-and-from-address.md

 ## From Name vs From Address

-The `from` field of an email contains `from name` and `from address`.
+The `from` field of an email contains **from name** and **from address**.
 This is illustrated in the image below:

 ![](../../../.gitbook/assets/from-name-and-address.png)

-If the `from` field in the JSON body of the API call is omitted, the `from name` and `from address` of an email sent via our API  are `Postman.gov.sg` and `<donotreply@mail.postman.gov.sg>` accordingly.
+If the `from` field in the JSON body of the API call is omitted:

+1. The from name defaults to `Postman.gov.sg`
+2. The from address defaults to `<donotreply@@mail.postman.gov.sg>`

 ## Changing From Name

-The `from name` of an email can be changed by the API user.

-For example, using the follow JSON body in the API call, the user can change the `from name`:
+In our API, the from name of an email can be changed by the API user by modifying the `from` field in the API call.
+For example, to use `New Product` as the from name, the API user could use the following JSON body:

 ```json
 {